Skip to page content

 Your dentist will have talked to you about what treatment your child needs.

-Your healthcare professional will advise how many adult or baby teeth your child will be having out.
+Your healthcare professional will advise how many baby teeth and adult teeth your child will be having out.

 When your child has their first appointment to do checks, their treatment plan might change.